WordleUA/wordle/README.md

 For running the code you needn't install server and configure it, because the Spring Boot starter makes it instead of you.

 For running the app on the server you need only run the main method in Java class.
-Also, you can package app to the jar/war file and deploy the file on the server manually.

 ##### Frontend Server configuration